 It is possible to delete your user account if you are not interested in a library membership anymore.
 In that case, please talk to the library staff at the issue desk.
 We can only delete your data if your library account is free of lending and fees.
 Students of the academy of Fine Arts Leipzig can still use the library free of charge after de-registration.
 The library account persists, but you will get a new library card.

-The online library ARTstor offers the research in over 2.5 million pictures from art collections, museums, international collections of art, architecture, humanities and sciences.
-There are also 360-degree-panorama-views of buildings in the whole world among them.
+The ARTstor image database allows users to search over 2.5 million images from art collections, museums, international collections of art, architecture, humanities and natural sciences.
+These include 360-degree panoramic views of buildings from all over the world.

 The different kinds of catalogues, in which the collection of the HGB library is listed, are findable at „Research“.
 There you can also find catalogues of other libraries in Leipzig or possibilities for interregional research.